Where I'd Send You

 Destinations

 The destination question is almost always the wrong first question.
 The right one is: what do you want this trip to feel like?
-What follows is organized by how I think about it, with honest hotel comparisons and destination guides linked throughout.
-If you already know where, skip straight to the region below.
-If you don't, start with the filter or the planning link.
+The guides below are organized by how I actually think about it.

 Ski

-Zermatt, Courchevel, Megève, and St. Moritz.
-European ski trips require more logistics planning than any other trip I book.
+Zermatt, Courchevel, Megève, St. Moritz.
 Hotel, village layout, ski school reputation, and transfer time all interact.
 I have specific opinions about which resort works for which family.
-Best months: December through March, book six or more months ahead for festive week.

 Not sure which destination fits?